Generic configurations in 2D strongly competing systems: Nodal set of the functions in

 \subsection{Structure of $U\in \cU$}

-In view of the results in the Section \ref{s.3} it is simple to give direct proofs of several regularity properties of the functions $U\in \cU$ already known in the literature \cite{ctv0,ctv3}.
+We give direct proofs of several regularity properties of the functions $U\in \cU$.
 Recall the definition of $m_U(z)$ in \eqref{e.multiplicity m}.
 If $m_U(z_0)=1$, then in a neighborhood of $z_0$ there exists only one function, say $u_{j_0}$, not identically zero.
 By Harnack inequality, $u_{j_0}>0$ in that neighborhood and $z_0\in \omega_{j_0}\subset\{U>0\}$.
 Therefore, the set of positivity of $U$ is equivalently characterized as the set of multiplicity one points:

 Moreover, there are no points with $m_U(z_0)=0$, because otherwise $U\equiv 0$ in a neighborhood of $z_0$ with the consequence that both $\nabla U$ and $f_U$ are identically zero.
 The $2$-points characterize the interfaces between the regions $\omega_j$.
 We denote $\cN_U,\mathcal{C}_U$ the nodal and critical set of $U$, respectively: